jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_w_unittest.rst

             self.assertIsNot(0.0, False)

             a_string = ''
-            # assert '' is not None
+            # assert '' is not False
-            assert a_string is not None
+            assert a_string is not False
             # self.assertIs('', False)
             # self.assertIsNot('', False)
             self.assertIsNot(a_string, False)